Return to Waterloo

 Return to Waterloo is the debut solo album by Kinks' leader and chief songwriter Ray Davies.
-Three of the tracks on the album release were also available in near-identical form on The Kinks' 1984 release Word of Mouth.
+Three of the tracks (tracks 3, 4 and 5) on the album release were also available in near-identical form on The Kinks' 1984 release Word of Mouth.
 All of The Kinks appear on the album with the exception of Dave Davies.
 According to Ray Davies, Dave Davies refused to perform on the album.
 He later said, "Dave refused to play and so it had to be 'Ray Davies and members of the Kinks'.
 If he had worked with me on it, it would have been a great record, but he let me down."

 An hour-long musical film, Return to Waterloo, was also written and directed by Davies, wherein instead of dialogue, the story is told through music and lyrics.
 The film features Tim Roth, Kenneth Colley, Valerie Holliman, Dominique Barnes, and (briefly) Ray Davies himself.
 One song which appears in the film but not on the soundtrack is "Ladder of Success".